Spectre Divide - Multiplayer Game Backend Deep Dive

 Container-Based Orchestration

-Spectre Divide employs container-based orchestration, utilizing a hybrid model of cloud and bare metal for game server hosting, to efficiently manage its server infrastructure.
+Spectre Divide employed container-based orchestration, utilizing a hybrid model of cloud and bare metal for game server hosting, to efficiently manage its server infrastructure.
 This approach involves deploying containerized applications that run consistently across different computing environments.
-Here’s an in-depth look at this process and its benefits.
+Here's an in-depth look at this process and its benefits.

 Understanding Containers in a Hybrid Model